kaskada-ai/kaskada/wren/README.md

 # Wren

 Wren is the API layer between external client libraries, and Compute.
-It also manages table schema & metadata.
+It also manages table schema and metadata.

 ## Building